kryptokrona/kryptokrona-docs/FAQ.md

   * https://github.com/rocksteadytc/ooze
   * https://github.com/turtlecoin/turtle-wallet
   * https://github.com/turtlecoin/desktop-xamarin

+* **Q: Why does TRTL have such a high amount of tokens/small amount of decimal places?**

+    A: Read the great post about the justification for it here: https://medium.com/@turtlecoin/one-trillion-turtles-coin-supply-and-unit-economics-5bfbea0aa1f1

 * **Q: I have a question which wasn't answered here, what should I do?**